WallarooLabs/wally/examples/python/alerts_windowed/README.md

 ## About The Application

-This is an example of a windowed application that !@....
+This is an example of a windowed application that takes transactions, sums their totals in sliding windows, and sends an alert if a windowed total is above or below a threshold.

 ### Input